-Furthermore, since January 1 2021, the dividend withholding tax may be withheld directly at the applicable tax treaty rate in case of dividends paid to nominee-registered shares.
-One of the requirements for allowing treaty relief at source is that the payer of the dividend or the custodian must be registered with the Finnish Tax Administration's custodian register in order to receive the benefit.
+The Finnish withholding tax legislation was changed with effect from January 1, 2021, with respect to nominee-registered shares.
+The dividend withholding tax may be withheld directly at the applicable tax treaty rate in case of dividends paid to nominee registered shares if the payer of the dividend or the custodian is registered with the Finnish Tax Administration's custodian register and either of them has information on the identity of the final recipient of the dividend.
+If the information on the final recipient is not provided, the tax at source for the dividend is 35%.